A knot Floer stable homotopy type: Introduction

-We would like to thank Mohammed Abouzaid, Mike Hill, and Danny Ruberman for helpful conversation.
+We would like to thank Mohammed Abouzaid, Mike Hill, Tyler Lawson, Mona Merling, Danny Ruberman, and Sander Kupers for helpful conversations, and Ciprian Bonciocat, Vinicius Ramos, Yan Tao, and the referee for comments on a previous version of the paper.
 We are particularly indebted to Robert Lipshitz who suggested a key idea for framing the permutohedron in Section~\ref{sec:permutohedron}.